 Welcome to this website, dedicated to the Round Tower Churches in Europe!

 I started my first website about Round Tower Churches in 2005, after I had visited the first 20 or so, mainly in Norfolk where I had been some times on holidays, and where I had first discovered this unusual species of church buildings.
-The “original” site is currently still active at www.roundtowerchurches.de, but the desing looks like, well, a website from 2005.
+The “original” site at www.roundtowerchurches.de is now deleted, because the design looked like, well, a website from 2005.
 So I decided it is time to build a new one, and you have just arrived at the very result.
 I hope you do enjoy this site as much as I do designing it.

 Why a website about Round

 I “stumbled” over my first Round Tower Church by chance in 1999 when boating on the Norfolk Broads and taking a walk from Loddon Staithe.
 I had never seen a church like this one before, and was absolutely stunned by the unusual looks; to me, it appeared a bit like a castle.
 It was St Margarets of Hales, still the favourite of all the 228 Round Tower Churches we have visited since.
 I have no architectual training whatsoever, and also no religious connotation at all.
 But these – mostly – medieval buildings have a special athmosphere when you enter them.
 I wanted to visit as many of them as possible, and as digital photography meant nearly unlimited numbers of photos could be taken, I decided to build a website about these beautiful buildings, so that other people could enjoy their beauty as well.

 Why Round Towers?